GerritCodeReview/plugins_its-base/its-base/src/main/resources/Documentation/config.md

-In addition to the above properties, the event also provides properties for the <<event-properties-change,change>> the comment was added for, and it's most recent <<event-properties-patch-set,patch set>>.
+In addition to the above properties, the event also provides properties for the <<event-properties-change,change>> the comment was added for, and its most recent <<event-properties-patch-set,patch set>>.

 [[event-properties-DraftPublishedEvent]]